mklilley/mklilley.github.io/content/posts/squidler/index.md

 [Squidler](https://web.archive.org/web/20201229152017if_/http://squidler.com/) is an app that a couple of friends and I dreamt up in October 2013.
 We wanted to turn messaging into a game.
 We didn't know how to code, so we taught ourselves by learning as we were building 👨‍💻 .
 It was our first coding project so we made a lot of the classic mistakes, e.g. not verifying that anyone actually wanted what we were building 🤦‍♂️ .

 It took blood, sweat and tears 😫 , but we eventually finished the project (in 2016 😱 ).
-W got involved in some fun bits of publicity:
+We got involved in some fun bits of publicity:

 ![Matt Lilley demonstrating squidler](squidler-itab.jpg "Squidler demonstration at Lambeth Academy careers fair 23/02/2017")